 So, what kind of Gym Flooring do I use?

-In this article, we'll take a look at the different types of flooring used in gyms and the benefits of each one.
-By the end, you should have a good idea of what kind of flooring would work best for your gym.
+Let's take a look at the different types of flooring used in gyms and the benefits of each one.
+We'll also explore the options for home exercise room flooring, or more commonly known as 'home gym' solutions.

 Different Material Types for Gym Flooring

-There are a few different materials commonly used for gym flooring, each with its own set of benefits.
-The best gym flooring options are:
+There are a few different materials commonly used for gym mats flooring, each with its own set of benefits.
+The most popular gym flooring options are:

 1. Rubber Flooring